-The construction sector has a dual role in Ireland’s economy:
+Building and Construction has a dual role the economy:

-- As a sector in its own right, it directly provides 96,300 regionally distributed jobs across a variety of occupations and skill levels, accounting for 5.2% of total employment and 6.4 percent of GNP.
+- It directly provides 96,300 jobs across a variety of occupations and levels of skill, accounting for 5.2% of total employment and 6.4% of GNP.
 An additional 48,000 indirect jobs are provided through the sector.
 (Forfás, July 2013)

-- The sector also provides and maintains the physical infrastructures and buildings on which other industry sectors, and society depends.
+- It provides and maintains the physical infrastructures and buildings on which other industry sectors and society depends.

-The construction sector is currently comprised of over 40,500 enterprises, almost 34% fewer than existed in 2006.
-Despite the reduction in number, the overall size profile remains broadly the same, with the vast majority (96.7%) engaging less than 10 people
+The construction sector is made up of over 40,500 enterprises, significantly less that in the boom time years.
+However, the overall company size profile remains roughly the same.
+The majority (96.7%) of construction companies are small businesses, employing less than 10 people.

-When something is under construction or indeed in the pre-planning construction stage, it is referred to as a building project.
 Construction projects are varied and can include house building, building of schools and hospitals, water supply networks, transport systems, and power stations.
+When something is under construction or in the pre-planning construction stage, it is referred to as a building project.

-Careers in construction can be divided into four areas:
+Careers in construction can be divided into four main areas:

 - Construction Craft Workers (Operatives, Labourers)